Oil up as robust China trade data offsets returning supply

 Weekly U.S. oil inventory data is delayed a day due to Monday’s Columbus Day federal holiday.

-Additional reporting by Ahmad Ghaddar in London, Sonali Paul and Shu Zhang; Editing by Marguerita Choy and Mark Potter
+Additional reporting by Ahmad Ghaddar in London, Sonali Paul and Shu Zhang; Editing by David Gregorio, Marguerita Choy and Mark Potter

 Our Standards: The Thomson Reuters Trust Principles.